tomekcrm/Accessibility-checker-python/README.md

   - Firefox: https://github.com/mozilla/geckodriver/releases
   - Chrome: https://sites.google.com/a/chromium.org/chromedriver/downloads
   - After downloading the web driver, make sure that the driver executable is in your system PATH.
+- If you want to get access to previous reporst, fallow #Access to previous reports --> below

   You can use requirements.txt from this repositories